mixelpixel/LambdaSchoolTA/README.md

 - Win: ???
 - 'nix: ???

+#### Posting YouTube links to Piazza with embedded video
+- waiting for Caleb to convert a ScreenFlow recording.

 #### Wanna know how to make these expandable sections in markdown?
 1. Click on this [README.md file](README.md), then
 2. click the `edit` icon: